FAQs

 How does this game work?

-Players take turns drawing a card and attempt to complete challenges/runs on the table.
-If you’re successful, you keep the card and accrue points.
-Players can also use certain cards to make their path to the “Hill” easier, or more difficult for opponents.
+In a multiplayer environment, players take turns drawing cards and attempt to complete challenges/runs on the table.
+If you’re successful, you keep the card and earn its designated points.
+But beware, the deck also contains other card types which can make yours or others’ paths to the “Hill” easier or more difficult

 Who is this game for?

-If I said “everyone,” would you believe me?
-This game involves a nice balance of skill, strategy, and chance, meaning you don’t have to be a pool shark to hold your own.
-Players can also play as an “advanced player” if there is a big gap in skill levels.
+This game involves a nice balance of skill, strategy, and chance - meaning you don’t have to be a pool shark to hold your own.

 Why did you create this game?

-These cards, and this game, is intended to make you a better shooter.
-The skills and solutions you’ll develop throughout playing Hill Hill will stay with you long after the game is over.
+Whether you’re playing solo or with a group, ultimately, this game is intended to make you a better shooter.
+The skills and solutions you’ll develop while playing Hill Hill will stay with you long after the game is over.